sk33z3r/charts-nft-api/README.md

 This API is a fake way to create dynamic NFTs on Layer 2 until we have the full minting functionality available.

 This API generates a new chart every hour, then returns a chart like below for the NFT to display.
+The chart will improve over time and good suggestions.

 ![LRC-USD Chart](lrc.png)